cyberbotics/webots-doc/guide/controller-programming.md

 no device with the specified name, this function returns 0.

 Each sensor must be enabled before it can be used.
 If a sensor is not enabled it returns undefined values.
-Enabling a sensor is achieved using the corresponding `wb_*_enable()` function, where the star (*) stands for the sensor type.
+Enabling a sensor is achieved by using the corresponding `wb_*_enable()` function, where the star (*) stands for the sensor type.
 Every `wb_*_enable()` function allows to specify an update delay in milliseconds.
 The update delay specifies the desired interval between two updates of the sensor's